-- Considered and agreed the recommendations of the independent research on the review of the IGR Written Agreement between the Scottish Government and the Scottish Parliament; - Invited the new UK Government to respond to the findings of its report on How Devolution is Changing Post-EU. - 14.
-The CEEAC Committee noted at its meeting on 12 December 2024 that until further information is available from the UK Government regarding the resetting of relations with the devolved governments, the work which Scottish Parliament officials and Scottish Government officials have been progressing in relation is on hold.
+- Considered and agreed the recommendations of the independent research on the review of the IGR Written Agreement between the Scottish Government and Scottish Parliament: - Invited the new UK Government to respond to the findings of its report on How Devolution is Changing Post-EU. - 14.
+The CEEAC Committee noted at its meeting on 12 December 2024 that until further information is available from the UK Government regarding the resetting of relations with the devolved governments, the work which SP officials and SG officials have been progressing in relation is on hold.
 Work does continue, however, between officials in relation to the review of the IGR Written Agreement including, the UKIMA exclusions process and common framework reporting.